GaelGirodon/ecojourney/README.md

 _Ecojourney_ analyses a browsing scenario on a web application, collecting metrics and issues about eco-design best practices.

+It is made to help developers improve their web application by highlighting issues to fix in order to reduce its environmental impact, primarily on end-user devices and network infrastructures.
+But this is not enough to affirm that a web application is environmental friendly: an _Ecojourney_ audit should be completed by automated and manual source code analysis, server-side application analysis (e.g. energy consumption metrology with Scaphandre), and should come after a rigorous UX design process (to focus on simple and useful features), Life-Cycle Assessments (ISO 14040 & 14044), and more.

 Under the hood, this tool is built to be modular, extensible (_coming soon!_), and it uses a carefully selected small set of NPM dependencies (8, including transitive ones).
 Playwright is the main one, enabling cross-browser web